Holter Monitor CPT Code (2022) – Descriptions, Guidelines, Reimbursement, Modifiers & Examples

 A 39-year-old female presented office for dizziness, weakness, and tingling in the upper extremity.
 The patient denies any abdominal pain, diarrhea, vomiting, or headache in the system review.

-Physical exam revealed that the patient had an irregular heartbeat, shortness of breath, and fluid accumulation in the upper extremity, more likely edema.
+A physical exam revealed that the patient had an irregular heartbeat, shortness of breath, and fluid accumulation in the upper extremity, more likely edema.

 A physical exam strongly suggests ruling out heart-related diseases.
-The physician decides to do ECG/EKG, CTA, and MRA of the chest.
+The physician decides to do an ECG/EKG, CTA, and MRA of the chest.

 EKG revealed that the patient is tachycardic.
-Diagnostic studies show that patient had an irregular heartbeat and suggested a Holter monitor for 24 hours.
-The physician has consulted with the cardiologist for further treatment of the patient.
+Diagnostic studies show that the patient had an irregular heartbeat and suggested a Holter monitor for 24 hours.
+The physician consulted with the cardiologist for further treatment of the patient.